stnn00/city-data-reporter/README.md

 - Access real-time weather data for any city.
 - Display key information in a clear, formatted output: city, country, temperature, humidity, and weather description in a readable format.
-- Export collected raw weather data to a CSV file.
+- Export collected raw weather data to a `.csv` file (default file is `city_data.csv`; currently, it overwrites the file each time, it does **not** append).
-- Temperatures are rounded for terminal readability, but precise values are preserved in the CSV.
+- Temperatures are rounded for terminal readability, but precise values are preserved in the `.csv` file.
 - CSV file includes column headers for spreadsheet integration.
 - Automatically loads API key from a `.env` file for security.
 - Simple, user-friendly terminal interface.